Injury Claims Against The Government

 -

-What Kind of Lawyer Do You Need to Sue a City?
+What Kind of Lawyer Do I Need to Sue a City?

-If you want to sue the city, you'll need a plaintiff's civil injury (personal injury) lawyer.
+If you want to sue a government entity after an accident, you'll probably need a personal injury lawyer.

 Special Rules and Considerations